TheNetworkGuy/netbox-zabbix-sync/README.md

-# Netbox to Zabbix synchronization
+# NetBox to Zabbix synchronization

-A script to create, update and delete Zabbix hosts using Netbox device objects.
+A script to create, update and delete Zabbix hosts using NetBox device objects.

 ## Installation via Docker